Research Interests

 Laboratory for the Evolutionary Endocrinology of Primates (LEEP), University of Arizona

 We analyze the physiological data that we collect in the field in LEEP.
-We have developed assays for several steroids extracted from fecal samples, and can run commercial ELISA kits.
+We have developed assays for several steroids and neuropeptides extracted from salivary, fecal and urine samples, and can run commercial ELISA kits.
 LEEP is also a space for students and researchers to learn assay methods and analyze their own data, and we provide training and guidance as needed.
-Volunteers can apply to work in the lab through the University of Arizona UBRP program.
-We accept volunteers outside of this program as well.
+Volunteers can apply to work in the lab through the University of Arizona UBRP program, We accept interns outside of this program as well.
 For more information, visit our website.
-For questions about volunteering or working in the lab, contact us at 520-621-6367 or email stecot[at]email.arizona.edu.
+For questions about learning or working in the lab, contact us at 520-621-6367 or email stecot[at]email.arizona.edu.

 Logo by Darren Simoes.

 We analyze the physiological data that we collect in the field in LEEP.
-We have developed assays for several steroids extracted from fecal samples, and can run commercial ELISA kits.
+We have developed assays for several steroids and neuropeptides extracted from salivary, fecal and urine samples, and can run commercial ELISA kits.
 LEEP is also a space for students and researchers to learn assay methods and analyze their own data, and we provide training and guidance as needed.
-Volunteers can apply to work in the lab through the University of Arizona UBRP program.
-We accept volunteers outside of this program as well.
+Volunteers can apply to work in the lab through the University of Arizona UBRP program, We accept interns outside of this program as well.
 For more information, visit our website.
-For questions about volunteering or working in the lab, contact us at 520-621-6367 or email stecot[at]email.arizona.edu.
+For questions about learning or working in the lab, contact us at 520-621-6367 or email stecot[at]email.arizona.edu.

 Logo by Darren Simoes.